cbeneke/hcloud-fip-controller/README.md

 hcloud-fip-controller is a small controller, to handle floating IP management in a kubernetes cluster on hetzner cloud virtual machines.

 Please refer to the [docs](docs/README.md) for further information.

+This controller is still under development and may introduce breaking changes between versions.
+Please check the [CHANGELOG](CHANGELOG.md) before updating!